Catalog

 fmt.Printf("Owner: %s\n", props["owner"])

-// Access current snapshot
+// Access the current snapshot

 if snapshot := tbl.CurrentSnapshot(); snapshot != nil {